keiranseth/sonicstream-digital/README.md

 ### Recommendations

+One crucial insight gained from this analysis report is that **SonicStream, as it is in the present, will observe the revenue stagnate for the next two years**, according to the monthly forecast.
+Because of this, it is essential for SonicStream to **discuss strategies and plans for increasing sales activity**.

 1. Continue stocking up on tracks which fall under the top 10 genres, especially `Rock`, `Latin`, `Metal`, and `Alternative & Punk`.
-2. Consider catering to niche genres and perhaps expand on TV and films by stocking up on IPs which fall under `Sci Fi & Fantasy` and `TV shows` to increase sales volume and revenue.
+2. Consider catering to niche genres and perhaps expand on TV and films.
+To increase volume of sales and generate more revenue, SonicStream should consider selling IPs under `TV shows`, `Comedy`, `Drama`, and `Sci Fi & Fantasy`, just to name a few.
 3. Maintain performance for the first 3 quarters.
 However, address lower sales volume and revenue in the fourth quarter by considering special promotional sales events, especially around Halloween and Christmas.
 4. Since our typical invoices contain 1 to 3 tracks, let us consider bundling options to increase the number of tracks sold per invoice.
 5. The top-selling countries are in North America, Europe, and South America.
-Tentatively, we can conserve on marketing by focusing on countries in these continents.
+We can focus our efforts in increasing our customer base for these continents.
 6. The performance review with the representatives should involve asking them their sales strategies during their high-sales-volume and high-revenue months and quarters.